Last Updated on 5 June 2026

 Cost of entry: 220EGP | Best time to visit: anytime (usually quiet)

-Tucked into the hills behind the Valley of the Kings, Deir el-Medina was home to the skilled artisans who built the royal tombs.
-Although smaller and far less extravagant than the Valley of the Kings or Queens, the tombs here are incredibly vibrant and, in some cases, even better preserved!
+Although smaller and far less extravagant than the Valley of the Kings or Queens, the tombs here are incredibly vibrant and even better preserved!
+Beyond the tombs, you can also explore the remarkably intact remains of the ancient village.

 What makes this site so special is how personal it feels— the artwork is more intimate and expressive, offering a glimpse into daily life and beliefs beyond the royal elite.
-Particularly while the Tomb of Nefertari remains closed in the Valley of the Queens, Deir el-Medina is a fantastic addition to your West Bank itinerary and one of the best places in Luxor to appreciate detailed, colourful tomb paintings up close.
+Particularly while the Tomb of Nefertari remains closed in the Valley of the Queens, the Valley of the Artisans is a fantastic addition to your West Bank itinerary and one of the best places in Luxor to appreciate detailed, colourful tomb paintings up close.

 Best tombs at Deir el Medina